pieterjandesmedt/vite-et-reves/content/captains-log/2019-11-27-cartagena.md

 {{< image src="IMG_8036.jpg" alt="" ratio="3x2" >}}

-It's also the warmest city in Europe.
+Cartagena is also the warmest city in Europe.
 Average high temperatures in November are around 23 degrees centigrade.
 While this is chilly for the locals --- they're donning fur-lined coats and gloves --- we're happily prancing around in t-shirts.
 Remind me to go on a world tour if we're still here next month.